Federal Carbon Tax

 As noted on each exemption form, the original certificate is to be provided to your supplier.
 Keep a copy of the certificate with your records and do not send the certificate to the Canada Revenue Agency.

-Please make sure you have your completed forms returned to us before April 1st, 2019!
+Please make sure you have your completed forms returned to us in a timely manner as we can not retroactively make adjustments!

 We also encourage you to continue to monitor our webpage for further information should we receive additional information or clarity from our industry and government contacts.
 We will update with any new information should it become available.
 We also encourage our customers to review the regulation and to understand the expectations and penalties for making a false declaration.
 If you have questions, please let our customer account representatives assist.